-The North Carolina Peace Prize recognizes a non-profit agency in the Tarheel state which promotes peace and cross-cultural understanding and shares the “helping others to help themselves” ideology of the Peace Corps.
+The North Carolina Peace Corps Association’s Peace Prize recognizes a non-profit agency in the Tarheel state which promotes peace and cross-cultural understanding and shares the “helping others to help themselves” ideology of the Peace Corps.
 Our $1,000 cash prize can make a big difference to a small non-profit!

-The winner receives a $1,000 donation from NCPCA plus a lovely Peace Prize vase which is handcrafted in Seagrove, North Carolina.
+The winner also receives a commemorative Peace Prize vase which is handcrafted in Seagrove, North Carolina.

 In 1996, the Director of Latin American Affairs at the Carter Center, Bob Pastor, presented the first annual Peace Prize to Student Action with Farmworkers.

 - 2015 – Hispanic Liaison of Chatham County